 Our Funding & Strategies

-Channel provides grants to women-led organizations and projects that specifically champion women’s rights.
+Channel provides grants to organizations and projects that specifically champion women’s human rights and feminist movements.

 - Please Note: The Channel Foundation does not accept unsolicited proposals.
 New proposals are considered by invitation only.